 Storm water management was a major element in the town’s recently completed $34-million ReThink9 traffic-calming and resilient, multi-faceted infrastructure project.
 Among the biggest engineering challenges presented was the management of massive volumes of storm water flowing from the steep Short Hill mountainside across Route 9 to reach outfalls into Catoctin Creek.
 Flooding of homes, wash out of gravel roads and drives and ponding on the highway created unsafe conditions for motorists and residents with each rainstorm.

 The ReThink9 project also encompassed a brand-new sanitary sewer system, new drinking water system, undergrounding of all aerial utilities and installation of a town-owned streetlight system and fiber optic conduit to each property.
-Hillsboro’s first-ever comprehensive storm water management system would have to be interwoven to deconflict with miles of power and communications duct banks and their vaults, manholes and handholes, as well as miles of drinking water and sanitary sewer mains and laterals, town-owned conduit for fiber optics and streetlight power lines.
+Hillsboro’s first-ever comprehensive storm water management system would have to be interwoven to deconflict with miles of power and communications duct banks and their vaults, manholes and handholes, as well as miles of drinking water and sanitary sewer mains and laterals, town-owned conduit for fiber optics, and streetlight power lines.

-“The Hillsboro project was very unique in scope and nature,” said Matt McLaughlin, CCM, director of Utility Management Services for CES Consulting, a member of the Volkert construction management team.
-“A power, telephone and fiber optic duct bank had to be built in close relationship with domestic water, raw water and sanitary sewer systems as well as drainage facilities.
+“The Hillsboro project was very unique in scope and nature,” said Matt McLaughlin, CCM, director of utility management services for CES Consulting, a member of the Volkert construction management team.
+“A power, telephone, and fiber optic duct bank had to be built in close relationship with domestic water, raw water, and sanitary sewer systems as well as drainage facilities.
 This is all located within a very narrow 24-foot roadway adjacent to historic buildings and retaining walls.
 It required outside-the-box thinking and extraordinarily close collaboration among the utility companies, the Volkert design engineers and the construction contractor, Archer Western.”

 “Given the project’s complexity,” McLaughin added, “the town made a wise choice to use RFID and GPS advanced technologies to create a precise utility as-built plan that records, stores and retrieves data electronically for future use.”

-The project began with Federal Highway demonstration funds in 2004 to study traffic calming for Virginia Route 9 in Hillsboro, which was being inundated with heavy commuter traffic from the new sprawling Washington D.C. exurbs in nearby West Virginia and Maryland.
-As the average daily trips through Hillsboro was climbing toward 17,000, over decades roadway “improvements” had obliterated or paved over the town’s sidewalks, permitting higher speeds and making pedestrian access hazardous or impossible.
+The project began with Federal Highway demonstration funds in 2004 to study traffic calming for Virginia Route 9 in Hillsboro, which was being inundated with heavy commuter traffic from the new sprawling Washington, D.C. exurbs in nearby West Virginia and Maryland.
+As the average daily trips through Hillsboro was climbing toward 17,000, roadway “improvements” had obliterated or paved over the town’s sidewalks, permitting higher speeds and making pedestrian access hazardous or impossible.
 Rudimentary storm water facilities were inadequate and rarely maintained, creating hazardous conditions for motorists, eroding roadways and flooding homes during storms.

 After the town pushed the project forward through its preliminary design and to its design public hearings in 2012, it languished unfunded as a Virginia Department of Transportation (VDOT) project.
-Finally, in 2016, the town independently began to assemble local funds for each element of the project and then decided to assume the management and administration of the project itself, decoupling the project from VDOT control, and launching a campaign to combine all the projects into one—to “Build it Now, Build it Once.”
+Finally, in 2016, the town independently began to assemble local funds for each element of the project and then decided to assume the management and administration of the project itself, decoupling the project from VDOT control, and launching a campaign to combine all the projects into one — to “Build it Now, Build it Once.”

 In consultation with the town, Volkert proposed a significant up-sizing of the underground storm water drainage system and the addition of three-foot-wide gutters to carry storm water into dozens of drainage inlets within the project’s seven-tenths of a mile.
-Volkert recommended increasing the capacity of existing outfalls and the addition of new ones to ensure adequate flow to the Catoctin Creek.
+They recommended increasing the capacity of existing outfalls and the addition of new ones to ensure adequate flow to the Catoctin Creek.